demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 ## Summary

-In this blog post, we learned how to transform the representation of a domain model to its corresponding view layer represention.
+In this blog post, we learned how to transform the result representation of a domain functionality to its corresponding view layer representation.

-The separation of concerns enable us to add a new Web RPC API or even replacing Suave with any other library/framework without touching the existing functionality.
+The separation of concerns enables us to add a new Web RPC API or even replacing Suave with any other library/framework without touching the existing functionality.

-The source code of this blog post is avaliable on [GitHub]()
+The source code of this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.7)